Tong Keat has an M.A. in Violin Performance from MTSU, TN. He is the founder of Just Violin—a free resources site for violinists.

 - Lay out an organized practice plan, identify what to achieve in each session.

-- Be involved in music-related events, and stay inspired!
+- Be involved in music-related events to stay inspired.

 © 2017 Goh Tong Keat